Cottage Food/Home Baker Licensing Application

 The operator of a cottage food production operation, shall maintain certification of having attended and passed a food safety course.
 A copy of certificate should be submitted during the application process.

-• The course is currently under revision and will be available during the summer of 2022.
-If you have previously obtained a certificate, you will include it.
-If not, you can complete the course when it becomes available in summer 2022.
+• A course provided by the Alabama Extension is currently under revision.
+If you have previously obtained a certificate, you will include it during licensing process.
+If not, you can complete the ServSafe Food Handler Certification.

 Insurance Requirements